-- 1. Does the project and application meet the program requirements? - a.
+- 1. Does the project and application satisfy the program goals? - a.
+Project will have significant impact on the region and benefit multiple counties and municipalities. - b.
+Project cost is greater than \$1.5 million. - c.
+Project will be authorized for Design, ROW, or construction within two years of grant notification. - 2.
+Does the project and application meet the program requirements? - a.
 Includes a board approved resolution of support from the applicant. - b.
 Includes a letter or a signed resolution of support from the owner of the public right-of-way. - c.
 Includes a signed letter of support or board approved resolution from the party responsible for maintenance of the project. - d.
-The applicant provides the name, title and employer of the LPA employee in responsible charge of the project (cannot be a consultant). - e.
-Project must relate to surface transportation. - Project fits into one of the seven eligible activities. - 2.
+The applicant provides the name, title, and employer of the LPA employee in responsible charge of the project (cannot be a consultant). - e.
+Project must relate to surface transportation. - f.
+Project fits into one of the seven eligible activities. - 3.
 Will the project affect user mode choice? - a.
 Has the applicant explained the predicted usage and the extent which the project promotes the use of other, non-automotive forms of transportation? - b.
 Will safety be improved? - c.
 Does the project connect community or regional activity centers? - d.
-Does the project utilize existing infrastructure to promote the use of non-automotive modes through the improvements of existing facilities? - 3.
+Does the project utilize existing infrastructure to promote the use of non-automotive modes through the improvements of existing facilities? - 4.
 Does the project provide regional or community benefits? - a.
 Does the project demonstrate the benefit to quality of life, community, and environment? - b.
-Does the project demonstrate the extent to which a project links other transportation modes and increases access to community centers (schools, employment sites, recreation and shopping), and its visibility or impact on surrounding locations? - 4.
-Does this project provide safety and public health benefits? - a.
+Does the project demonstrate the extent to which a project links other transportation modes and increases access to community centers (schools, employment sites, recreation and shopping), and its visibility or impact on surrounding locations?

+- 5. Does this project provide safety and public health benefits? - a.
 Does the project address a safety need? - b.
 Does this project increase active transportation opportunities? - c.
-Does this project provide other public health benefits? - 5.
+Does this project provide other public health benefits? - 6.
 Is this project part of a state, regional, municipal transportation, land use, economic development or larger plan?
-If so, have the relevant pages to the plan been attached? - Is this project located in one or more of the following designated areas: Complete Streets, Transit Villages, Targeted Urban Municipalities (TUMS) and/or Opportunity Zones? - 7.
-How well does the proposed project meet the intent of the TA Set-Aside Categories identified? - 8.
+If so, have the relevant pages to the plan been attached? - 7.
+Is this project located in one or more of the following designated areas: Complete Streets, Transit Villages, Targeted Urban Municipalities (TUMS) and/or Opportunity Zones? - 8.
+How well does the proposed project meet the intent of the RTA Set-Aside Categories identified? - 9.
 Is this project ready to build or install? - a.
 Does the schedule reflect the necessary and accurate milestones? - b.
-Can the project progress in time to receive federal authorization within 2 years? - 9.
-How well does the scope and cost estimate associated with the proposed improvement meet the defined problem?

-- 10. Does this project have local support, including Community Based Groups, Businesses and/or Residents? - 11.
-Has the applicant authorized previous Federal grants within the allotted timeframe? - 12.
-Will the project enhance an environmentally sensitive parcel? - a. preserve/rehabilitate an historic property (listed in or eligible for listing in the National and/or NJ Registers of Historic Places), - b. involve vegetation management, - c. prevention of invasive species, - d. erosion control, - e. storm water mitigation (pollution prevention and abatement), - f. wildlife management (reduction of mortality, a habitat connectivity, etc.)? - 13.
-Will there be any ROW taking/easements from environmentally sensitive parcels? - 14.
+Can the project progress in time to receive federal authorization within 2 years? - 10.
+How well does the scope and cost estimate associated with the proposed improvement meet the defined problem? - 11.
+Does this project have local support, including Community Based Groups, Businesses and/or Residents? - 12.
+Has the applicant authorized previous Federal grants within the allotted timeframe? - 13.
+Will the project enhance an environmentally sensitive parcel? - a. preserve/rehabilitate an historic property (listed in or eligible for listing in the National and/or NJ Registers of Historic Places), - b. involve vegetation management, - c. prevention of invasive species, - d. erosion control, - e. storm water mitigation (pollution prevention and abatement), - f. wildlife management (reduction of mortality, a habitat connectivity, etc.)? - 14.
+Will there be any ROW taking/easements from environmentally sensitive parcels? - 15.
 Does the project schedule provide adequately for NEPA compliance? - a.
-Permits/approvals from NJDEP or other regulatory agencies (including Pinelands, Meadowlands, or Highlands)? - 15.
-Does the project have supplemental funds?
+Permits/approvals from NJDEP or other regulatory agencies (including Pinelands, Meadowlands, or Highlands)? - 16.
+Does the project have supplemental funds? - 17.
+Has the applicant scheduled and attended a required one-on-one pre-application meeting?